 Below you can read about Ingvarsson's current and past research projects, dissertations and articles:

 On-going development and delivery of a new Masters' level module, Music Theatre Lab, at Iceland University of the Arts.
 Start January 2019.
 This module is based on the principles of the NAIP: European Music Master programme, as well as Ingvarsson’s original research from 2018 titled Opening Opera.

 Music Theatre Lab

 Dr. Helgi Rafn Ingvarsson currently leads and develops this new module at Iceland University of the Arts in Reykjavík.
-It is part of the 2 year European master programme "New Audiences and Innovative Practice" (NAIP).
+It is part of the 2 year European masters programme "New Audiences and Innovative Practice" (NAIP).
+More here: http://www.musicmaster.eu/

 Music Theatre Lab is grounded in the study of cooperative creative processes, directed-improvisation and cross-arts practise.
 In other words: participants will hone some of the hands-on skills necessary to become an artistically flexible practitioner able to adjust to a wide range of creative contexts.
 Music-Theatre, as a meeting point for all the art forms, is a great platform for such study.

-We will work together in creating a piece of music-theatre, with a very open-minded definition of that term, where different ideas come together and create a whole.
-During our creative process students will be asked to share their thoughts, insights and skills, knowledge and experience, on a peer-to-peer basis, ultimately informing our end of term production.
+The group works together in creating a piece of music-theatre, with a very open-minded definition of that term, where different ideas come together and create a whole.
+During our creative process students will be asked to share their ideas, thoughts, insights and skills, knowledge and experience, on a peer-to-peer basis, ultimately informing our end of term production.

-The cooperative creative processes we use to create our music-theatre might be familiar to actors and dancers in their raw form, but are less known in music-driven contexts.
+The cooperative creative processes we use to create our music-theatre might be familiar to actors and dancers, but are less known in music-driven contexts.
 One of the reasons for this is that having music as a focal point when creating collaborative, interactive and interdisciplinary theatre presents a different working environment, and even potential problems unless appropriate working methods are used.
 One of the main aims of the module is to introduce the participants to alternative creative methods that support ways of creating, documenting and performing music-driven collaborative and interactive works.
 Creation of music will happen simultaneously alongside other aspects of theatre, in an immediate, real-time, collaborative process where all art forms inform one another and develop together towards performance.

 And here: https://www.lhi.is/en/node/12435